canfar/openstack-sandbox/doc/CANFAR_openstack_ldap_integration.md

 2. **Add OpenStack service accounts to LDAP**

    Add the users mentioned in the previous step to the directory.
 If the test LDAP server has a lot of users (>1000) it is a good idea to add a common feature to these accounts so that they can be easily filtered.
 For example, change the last name (sn) to "openstack".
+If filtering is not used, you may see errors related to exceeding maximum numbers of results when querying the directory.
 Remember to use the same passwords for these admin/service accounts as in the original SQL setup.

 3. **Configure LDAP as the authentication backend**